-9.2.2.1 Construction and Decommissioning Phase Impacts
+9.2.2.1 Construction and decommissioning phase impacts

-- Presence of visually intrusive construction/decommissioning related activities and equipment in the landscape - The construction site will contain various machinery, laydown areas with materials and equipment, movement of vehicles, and the increasing presence of the transmission lines and other infrastructure under construction will be characterised by a profusion of shapes, colours, and textures and a high level of activity.
+- Presence of visually intrusive construction/decommissioning related activities and equipment in the landscape The construction site will contain various machinery, laydown areas with materials and equipment, movement of vehicles, and the increasing presence of the transmission lines and other infrastructure under construction will be characterised by a profusion of shapes, colours, and textures and a high level of activity.
 This will contrast dramatically with the rural setting which is visually largely homogenous and of a low VAC.
-The level of visual intrusion of this aspect of the construction and decommissioning phases is expected to range from moderate to high and will be verified during impact assessment. - Airborne dust due to construction/decommissioning activities and resultant dust settling onto surrounding landscape - dust clouds can be particularly visible and intrusive impacts associated with construction activities, due to their vertical height and contrast with the surrounding sky.
+The level of visual intrusion of this aspect of the construction and decommissioning phases is expected to range from moderate to high (3). - Airborne dust due to construction/decommissioning activities and resultant dust settling onto surrounding landscape - dust clouds can be particularly visible and intrusive impacts associated with construction activities, due to their vertical height and contrast with the surrounding sky.
 However, the proposed project will not involve extensive earthworks or result in large-scale denuded areas, and conversely therefore also not result in excessive dust fallout on surrounding areas.
-The level of visual intrusion from dust related impacts during construction and decommissioning is therefore expected to be low.
+The level of visual intrusion from dust related impacts during construction and decommissioning is therefore expected to be low (1).

-9.2.2.2 Operational Phase Impacts
+9.2.2.2 Operational phase Impacts

-- Reduction in visual resource value due presence of visually intrusive pylons, transmission lines, and other project infrastructure in the landscape -the transmission pylons will be tall and contrast with the surrounding rolling landscape character, although it must be moted that the transmission infrastructure will be dwarfed by the much taller wind turbines of the main WEF project, that would form the most visually prominent elements in the landscape.
+- Reduction in visual resource value due presence of visually intrusive pylons, transmission lines, and other project infrastructure in the landscape -the transmission pylons will be tall and contrast with the surrounding rolling landscape character, although it must be noted that the transmission infrastructure will be dwarfed by the much taller wind turbines of the main WEF project, that would form the most visually prominent elements in the landscape.
 The geometric shapes and reflective surfaces of the individual pylons will also contrast with the largely undeveloped surrounding rural context.
-The level of visual intrusion of the pylons, substations and other infrastructure during operations is therefore expected to range from moderate to high and will be confirmed during impact assessment. - Light pollution at night due to security lighting the impact of night-time illumination can be particularly egregious, specifically in areas with low existing levels of existing point-source (direct) and to a lesser extent ambient (indirect, reflected) light levels.
+The level of visual intrusion of the pylons, substations and other infrastructure during operations is therefore rated as moderate (2). - Light pollution at night due to security lighting the impact of night-time illumination can be particularly egregious, specifically in areas with low existing levels of existing point-source (direct) and to a lesser extent ambient (indirect, reflected) light levels.
 The intensity of the impact of light at night is a further function of the brightness, direction, elevation, occurrence (flickering vs. constant) and colour of the light.
 The proposed project is in a low-development area, with relatively limited existing direct light sources, and ambient light expected mainly from the southeast from the town of Ermelo.
 The overall level of lighting is however expected to be low when compared to more intensive industrial developments and urban areas and will largely be limited to security lighting of the substations.
-For this reason, the visual intrusion of night-time light is expected to be low to moderate which will be verified during impact assessment.
+For this reason, the visual intrusion of night-time light is expected to be low (2).